 Let’s face it, it’s not easy to be a believer.
 In fact, Jesus told us it wouldn’t be easy.
 Putting all of our trust and hope in God can be tough, especially when it seems like everything is going wrong.
 So, when you find yourself in the midst of a trial, take a look at God’s Word.
 It will help you stay focused on His goodness and greater plan for your life.
 You’ll find the perfect answer—faith.
 There are countless Bible verses on faith and the importance of trusting and hoping in God.
 We hope you will prayerfully consider reading the Bible verses listed below.
-We pray that the Scriptures on faith will strengthen and encourage you and ultimately bring you closer to God.

 The book of Matthew is full of examples of how incredibly powerful faith is.
 These verses put things into perspective and help us to realize that if we have faith in God, anything is possible.
 Jesus tells us in Matthew 17:20 and 21:21 that if we have absolute faith a mountain can move, it will move.
 How crazy and wonderful is that?